DukeAPO/dukeapo-client/README.md

 ### Basic Terminal commands

-You can look up entire sheets of these (they're super useful) but here's a few that I use a lot:
+No need to memorize these, but here's a few Terminal commands that might be useful:

 `ls` - lists what files are in your current folder